kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 - We headed a little bit deeper, musty, humid.
 Mr. Portshire asked when he'd get to paint Vesh'ta, I asked to join to paint them.
 	- We headed under the northern mountain, marched for 2 hours, we can long rest.
 But there will be spider territory.
 	- Glubbery asked about Cass's sword, he said it was named Cynthia.
 	- We made camp, Sarannis lit a fire.
+Stream nearby that some members bathed in.
+Cass got a shave and haircut.